 Approval has been obtained for this item

-(2010).An extended configurable UML activity diagram and a transformation algorithm for business process reference modeling [Master’s thesis, the American University in Cairo].
+(2010).An extended configurable UML activity diagram and a transformation algorithm for business process reference modeling [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

-Badr, Yosra.
+Badr, Yosra Osama.
 An extended configurable UML activity diagram and a transformation algorithm for business process reference modeling.
 2010.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.